Here’s what happens with your assets after you die:

 Your Executor/s can handle all of the required duties with the more information that is provided.

-This should be done in co-ordination of your Will – this allows everyone, including the courts, to understand who you want your assets to go to.
-It saves excessive time – it takes long enough with instruction to give out your assets, without them can add years – and costs – it is not free to distribute your estate so the more information given, the less your loved ones have to pay out.
+This should be done in coordination with your Will – this allows everyone, including the courts, to understand who you want your assets to go to.
+It saves excessive time – it takes long enough with instruction to give out your assets, without them can add years – and costs – it is not free to distribute your estate so the more information is given, the less your loved ones have to payout.